Use our attorney-drafted Indiana Power of Attorney (POA) forms to designate another person as your agent to legally act on your behalf.

 How to Revoke Power of Attorney in Indiana

-You can revoke a power of attorney you’ve previously created under Indiana law by completing a revocation of power of attorney form.
+A revocation of power of attorney is a legal document cancelling the authority formerly given to a third party to act on your behalf.
+You can revoke a power of attorney you’ve previously created under Indiana law by completing a power of attorney revocation form.

 How to Become Power of Attorney in Indiana